Contramodules: Introduction

 To identify the full subcategory of direct sums of copies of the object $\cE$ in $\sA$ with the full subcategory of free $\R$\+contramodules in $\sB$, one computes the Hom groups

-in both subcategories in terms of projective limits over the Noetherian subobjects $\M\subset\cE$ and the open right ideals $\J\subset\R$.
+in both subcategories in terms of projective limits over the Noetherian subobjects $\L\subset\cE$ and the open right ideals $\J\subset\R$.
+Once again, one has to check that these isomorphisms agree with the compositions of morphisms in the two categories.
 Adjoining the direct summands (the images of idempotent endomorphisms) to both the full subcategories, one obtains the desired equivalence between the full subcategories of injective objects in $\sA$ and projective objects in~$\sB$.

 Any abelian category with infinite direct sums and a set of generators has infinite products by Freyd's Special Adjoint Functor existence Theorem~\cite[Corollary~V.8]{McL}; and the category of left contramodules over a topological ring $\R$ with a base of neighborhoods of zero consisting of open right ideals always has both the infinite direct sums and products, as we have seen in Section~\ref{over-topol-rings}.
 In any abelian category the infinite direct sums of projective objects are projective and the infinite products of injective objects are injective.